arnog/mathlive/.github/ISSUE_TEMPLATE.md

 ## Description

-[Description of the bug or feature.]
+[Describe the bug or feature]

-[Include screenshots, screen recordings, code fragments or CodePen if applicable]
+[Include screenshots, screen recordings, code fragments or CodePen.
+If you get an error message, include the text of the error message, not a screen capture of it.]

+[If you use Vue, React or some other framework, include a link to a minimal project demonstrating the issue.]

 [To quickly build a demo project, consider